pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 {{< /chooser >}}

 Notice how the `apply` call is being used inside the JSON string.
 In this scenario, the `apply` call is happening during the build of the JSON string, which is too early in the Pulumi lifecycle.
-The value of the bucket ARN has not yet been resolved from the cloud provider API, so the JSON string cannot be built yet.
+The value of the bucket ARN has not yet been returned from the cloud provider API, so the JSON string cannot be built yet.

-The correct way of handling this scenario is to resolve the bucket ARN, _then_ build the JSON string.
+The correct way of handling this scenario is to wait for the bucket ARN to return, _then_ build the JSON string.
 You can see an example of this in the (#outputs-and-json) section.

 Notice in that example how the JSON string is being built _inside_ the `apply` call to Pulumi.
 In logical order, this happens as:

-- Resolve the bucket ARN from the cloud provider
+- Wait for the the bucket ARN to be returned from the cloud provider
 - Then, build the JSON string with the "plain" value.

 ### Resource Names